Milano Centrale railway station: History

 Construction resumed in 1925, and on 1 July 1931 the station was officially opened in the presence of Foreign Minister Galeazzo Ciano.

-The station played a vital role during the Holocaust in Italy, when Jewish inmates from the San Vittore Prison, previously captured in northern Italy, would be taken to a secret track, Binario 21, underneath the station to be deported to extermination camps.
+The station played a major role during the Holocaust in Italy, when Jewish inmates from the San Vittore Prison, previously captured in northern Italy, would be taken to a secret track, Binario 21, underneath the station to be deported to extermination camps.
 Altogether, 15 deportation trains with 1,200 prisoners left the station from Binario 21.
 A Memoriale della Shoah was opened at the former platform in January 2013 to commemorate these events.

 Its façade is 200 m wide and its vault is 72 m high, a record when it was built.
 It has 24 platforms.
 Each day about 330,000 passengers use the station, totaling about 120 million per year.

 The station has no definite architectural style, but is a blend of many different styles, especially Liberty and Art Deco, but not limited to those.
 It is adorned with numerous sculptures.
 "The 'incongruous envelope of stone' (Attilio Pracchi) of this gigantic and monumental building dominates Piazza Duca d'Aosta."

 On 25 September 2006 officials announced a €100 million project, already in progress, to refurbish the station.
 Of the total cost, €20 million has been allocated to restore "certain areas of high artistic value" while the remaining €80 million will be used for more general improvements to the station to make it more functional with the current railway services.
 The project includes moving the ticket office and installing new elevators and escalators for increased accessibility.

-There remain unrestored and inaccessible areas to the public within the station, including a waiting room with swastikas on the floor designed to receive Hitler.
+There remain unrestored and inaccessible areas to the public within the station, including a waiting room with swastikas on the floor designed to receive Adolf Hitler.